 WHO WE ARE

-Blueeggs Environmental Education Ltd. (pronounced as blue-eggs) is a non-profit corporation formed in March 2016.
-It is our mission is to increase children’s knowledge on environmental issues while improving their math skills and critical thinking skills.
+Blueeggs Environmental Education Ltd. (pronounced as blue-eggs) is a 501(c)(3) nonprofit-charitable organization formed in March 2016.
+It is our mission is to improve environmental awareness, academic performance, and critical thinking skills of children.

 We recycle school supplies from local elementary schools and donate unused/generally used items to help children in need, support local teachers, and help reducing waste in Warrick County, Indiana.
 Click here to check our recycling program.

 We announce available items for local teachers via Facebook during summer.
 Follow our Facebook page to receive information.

 We also recycle broken crayons to reduce wastes and protect the environment in Warrick County, Indiana.
 We sell our crayons online.
 Click here to check our crayon recycling program and follow our Facebook page or instagram to receive information.

 All proceeds from our crayon recycling program are used to support local teachers’ educational spending.
 Click here to check our program and follow our Facebook page to receive information.

 OUR EDUCATIONAL MATERIALS